Tanzyingsz/DDM-Dissertation/Literature Review 5.0.md

 <br/>[Figure: Video Screenshot from Apple Card App]

+In practical work, parallax scrolling is a commonly used engaging techique that creates an illusion of depth in website pages.
+It attracts users to read more content.
+Research proved that parallax scrolling have positive impact on user experience through increasing the usability(Frederick et al,2015) and interactivity(Wang and Sundar, 2018).
+The downside of this strategy might be the increase loading time.
+To solve the problem, RE:souce will balance the amount of parallax effect and other required resources.

 Of course, even though moving elements are a powerful tool to attract user attention, they must be “unobtrusive, brief, and subtle” (Laubheimer, 2020).
 The usage of motions should be restricted only to the necessary areas.
 Just like salt: overuse them will ruin the flavour; leave them out will leave recipe tastes bland.<br/>

 > Goyeneche, E., 2020.
 Why Is Motion Design So Important To User Experience?. [online] Medium.
 Available at: <https://medium.com/@elimagoy/why-is-motion-design-so-important-to-user-experience-50110ba4b5e1> [Accessed 31 May 2020].

+> Frederick, D., Mohler, J., Vorvoreanu, M., & Glotzbach, R. (2015).
+The Effects of Parallax Scrolling on User Experience in Web Design.
+Journal of Usability Studies, 10(2).

+> Wang, R. and Sundar, S.S., 2018.
+How does parallax scrolling influence user experience?
+A test of TIME (Theory of Interactive Media Effects).
+International Journal of Human–Computer Interaction, 34(6), pp.533-543.

 > Laubheimer, P., 2020.
 The Role Of Animation And Motion In UX. [online] Nielsen Norman Group.
 Available at: <https://www.nngroup.com/articles/animation-purpose-ux/> [Accessed 31 May 2020].